Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 As part of data preparation, we also do some transformations to the data:

-- It is expected that factors influencing housing prices are multiplicative rather than additive, so we take the log of price
+- It is expected that factors influencing housing prices are multiplicative rather than additive, so we will predict log(price).
 - We remove some outliers (homes over 1.5 million and under 100k).
-- Since we want to focus on geographic features, we remove a handful of the other features
+- Since we want to focus on geographic features, we also remove a handful of the other features.

+Below, you can see some example rows from the dataset.

 ```python
 df = data_prep.download_and_transform()